macs30122-winter24/final-project-runaway/Project Progress Report.md

 Sullivan, C. M., & Davenport, C. (2017).
 THE REBEL ALLIANCE STRIKES BACK: UNDERSTANDING THE POLITICS OF BACKLASH MOBILIZATION*.
 Mobilization: An International Quarterly, 22(1), 39–56. https://doi.org/10.17813/1086-671X-22-1-39

-Huang, Chunxiao, Chunyu Li, Shaowen Yao, Ye Ding, Mingsuo Bao, and Kun She.
-"A Hybrid scheme for Parsing Cantonese Text Based on PyCantonese Plus and PyLTP."
-In 2022 European Conference on Natural Language Processing and Information Retrieval (ECNLPIR), pp. 47-51.
-IEEE, 2022.
+Lee, J. L. (2015).
+PyCantonese: Cantonese linguistic research in the age of big data.
+Talk at the Childhood Bilingualism Research Centre, the Chinese University of Hong Kong.

-Erni, John Nguyet, and Yin Zhang.
-"Wild hopes: Sourcing the political vocabulary of digital citizenship from the LIHKG forum."
-International Communication Gazette 84, no. 4 (2022): 349-375.
+Erni, J. N., & Zhang, Y. (2022).
+Wild hopes: Sourcing the political vocabulary of digital citizenship from the LIHKG forum.
+International Communication Gazette, 84(4), 349-375.